 Applicant Affidavit – Complete form and upload in online application.

 Supervising Attorney Certification – Complete form and upload in online application.

 Law School Dean Certification – Complete form and upload in online application (if necessary).

 Qualifications of Supervising Attorney.

-(1) Except as otherwise provided in subsection (2) below, an attorney is qualified to act as a supervising attorney who:
+An attorney is qualified to act as a supervising attorney who:

-(A) Is actively licensed in Idaho;
+(1) Is actively licensed in Idaho;

-(C) Has never been publicly sanctioned in Idaho or any other state or territory of the United States or the District of Columbia, unless the Board approves the attorney to act as a supervising attorney.
+(3) Has never been publicly sanctioned in Idaho or any other state or territory of the United States or the District of Columbia, unless the Board approves the attorney to act as a supervising attorney.

 It is the responsibility of the supervising attorney to immediately notify the Idaho Supreme Court and the Idaho State Bar if the legal intern is no longer employed or engaged by the supervising attorney or if there has been a change in the legal intern’s place of residence which impairs the ability of the supervising attorney to perform his or her duties.